 Notes

-- For these cookies, you can also freeze rounds of unbaked dough before baking.
-Freeze on a pan until solid then place into an airtight container to store for up to 3 months.
-Thaw dough in the fridge overnight, or on the counter for 30 minutes, then roll in the cinnamon sugar coating and bake.
+• For these cookies, you can also freeze rounds of unbaked dough before baking.
+Divide the dough using a scoop and arrange on a parchment paper lined pan then place into the freezer.
+Once they’re frozen solid, place them into an airtight container for up to 3 months.

 Nutrition